-The Governance & Nominating Committee is appointed by the Board (1) to oversee the governance policies of the Company, including recommending to the Board Corporate Governance Guidelines for the Company; (2) to assist the Board by identifying individuals qualified to become Board members, consistent with criteria approved by the Board, and to recommend to the Board the nominees for election to the Board; (3) to lead the Board in its review of the Board’s performance; and (4) to recommend to the Board director nominees for each committee.
+The Governance & Nominating Committee (the “Committee”) is appointed by the Board of Directors (the “Board”) of Alliance One International, Inc. (the “Company”): (1) to oversee the governance policies of the Company, including recommending to the Board Corporate Governance Guidelines for the Company; (2) to assist the Board by identifying individuals qualified to become Board members, consistent with criteria approved by the Board, and to recommend to the Board nominees for election to the Board; (3) to lead the Board in its review of the Board’s performance; and (4) to recommend to the Board director nominees for each committee.

 The Committee is formed by Board Resolution pursuant to Article IV, Section 4 of the Bylaws.
 Changes to the Committee’s Charter and Mandates must also be made by Board Resolution.
 The Committee will act only as a committee, with individual members possessing no power to act on their own.

 The Committee will consist of at least three Directors, including a Committee Chairman.
-All Committee members must be independent, as that term is defined by the New York Stock Exchange (NYSE).
+All Committee members must be independent under the rules of the New York Stock Exchange (NYSE) applicable to nominating committees.

 Appointment of Members and Chairman

-Both the members and the Chairman of the Committee will be appointed by the Board of Directors.
+The Board of Directors will appoint both the members and the Chairman of the Committee.
 The appointments will be made at each Annual Meeting of the Board or when successors are required.

 Removal of Members and Chairman